Orange County Modern Quilt Guild Bylaws

 Section 2:

 The Treasurer shall have the care and custody of the Guild’s funds.
-The Treasurer shall pay all bills and sign all checks.
+The Treasurer shall pay all bills, sign all checks, or execute online transactions for payments.
 The Treasurer shall provide a transaction log by month to the Vice President prior to monthly Board Meeting.
 Additionally, the Treasurer shall provide an updated budget to the Board prior to each monthly board meeting.
-The Treasurer is responsible for developing and introducing a budget to the Board in August for the next year to be present to the members at the October Business Meeting.
-The Vice President will have a set of checks, and all financial website passwords in case the Treasurer is unable to fulfil their responsibilities.
+The Treasurer is responsible for developing and introducing a budget to the Board in August for the next year to be presented to the members at the October Business Meeting.
+The Vice President will have a set of checks, and all financial website passwords in case the Treasurer is unable to fulfill their responsibilities.
 Before the close of each fiscal year, the Treasurer shall prepare the books for audit.

-Section 3: Any elected officer(s) may be removed from office by a 2/3rds vote of members present at any general or special meeting, when all members have been notified.
+Section 3: Any elected officer(s) may be removed from office by a 2/3rds vote of members present at any general membership, or special meeting, when all members have been properly notified.

 Article 6: Finances